WATCH: 5-Year-Old From New Jersey Goes Viral On TikTok With Her Dance Moves

 Capri’s mother Soraya said, “I mean, she’s always dancing but to see her put on a performance like that, I was very shocked just as the rest of the world was to see that performance.”

 By the way, Capri has a range of interests.
-She tells CBS3 she wants to be a doctor when she grows up so she can help people.MORE NEWS: Philadelphia Declares A Heat Emergency.
-Here's Where To Find A Cooling Center Near You
+She tells CBS3 she wants to be a doctor when she grows up so she can help people.MORE NEWS: EXCLUSIVE: Family Member Of Alexis Woods, Woman Killed Outside Christiana Mall, Believes Shooting Was 'Premeditated'